Esteem Building Techniques

 Eliminating all negative self-talk will go along way towards building a great self-image, especially if it is replaced with positive self-talk by giving oneself mini-compliments, maxi-compliments usings the mirror exercise, and making sure to always take the win by merely saying, “thank you!.

 Religions preach humility and 12-Step programs talk about busting/smashing the ego.
 Both of those concepts are misinterpreted as a prohibition for self-praise.
-Those concepts are about bragging about one’s abilities and obsessively needing to “one-up” everyone.
+Those concepts are about bragging about one’s abilities and obsessively needing to “one-up” everyone, which are activities that people with low or no self-esteem engage in to cover up how bad they feel about themselves.
 That is very different from being able to recognize and accept one’s positive values, achievements and accomplishments in a way that does not put down or trample on others.

 There is an old Buddhist saying that “If you meet the Buddha on the road, kill him!”
 What is meant is that the Buddha, being an enlightened soul, has achieved total self-love and acceptance and has no need for any recognition or praise from others.
 If you met the real Buddha on the road, you would not know he was the Buddha because he has no need to tell you.
 Therefore if you meet someone on the road who tells you he is the Buddha, he must be an imposter.